ksanjeevan/randomforest-density-python/README.md

 _Random forests are an ensemble learning method that operate by constructing a multitude of decision trees and combining their results for predictions.
 Random decision forests correct for decision trees' habit of overfitting to their training set._

-In this project, a random forests method for density estimation is implemented.
-Following is the presentation of some of the steps, results, tests and comparisons.
+In this project, a random forests method for density estimation is implemented in python.
+Following is the presentation of some of the steps, results, tests, and comparisons.

 ### Random Forest Implementation